learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 You will be able to:

-- Load time series data using Pandas and perform time series indexing
+- Load time series data using pandas and perform time series indexing
 - Perform data cleaning operation on time series data
 - Change the granularity of a time series